ebennaga/test-nextjs-replicate/WebstormProjects/supabase-nextjs/README.md

 Run npm install.

-Copy your API token into the .env file using the variable NEXT_REPLICATE_API_TOKEN.
+Copy your API token into the .env file using the variable NEXT_REPLICATE_API_TOKEN=APIKEY.

 Run npm run dev.